Skip to main content

 Grant Funding Opportunities:

-FY24 Application-CLOSED for FY24.
-If you are interested in reallocation funds, please contact the MOHS Grants Department @601-987-1278 or mohsgrants@dps.ms.gov
+FY25 Application- If you are interested in reallocation funds, please contact the MOHS Grants Department @601-987-1278 or mohsgrants@dps.ms.gov

 Application Review and Award: Each Grant Application that is received by the MOHS goes through a lengthy review process, please see below the review process of the MOHS.
 The Homeland Security Grant Program applications are accessed, reviewed, and awarded completely through the MOHS.